tehwalris/coffee-random/README.md

 hover effect, since this is intended for mobile.

-Since the animation progress is controlled by the timestamps given by `requestAnimationFrame`, saving the start time of an animation involes waiting for that callback.
-Combined with the possibly asyncronous nature of React's `setState` this caused quite a few bugs on fast consequtive touches.
+Since the animation progress is controlled by the timestamps given by `requestAnimationFrame`, saving the start time of an animation involves waiting for that callback.
+Combined with the possibly asynchronous nature of React's `setState` this caused quite a few bugs on fast consecutive touches.
 The code I used to make the event handling stable is far from ideal.
 Using CSS `transition` with `react-transition-group` (instead of controlling each frame directly) would probably give a simpler implementation.